nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ModuleMateFinder provides the necessary features that support the management of contact information such as adding, deleting, listing, sorting, finding and editing.
 Moreover, there are module related features that are more specific to the context of ModuleMateFinder.
-The Use Cases listed below demonstrates their usages.
+The Use Cases listed below demonstrate their usages.

 (For all use cases below, the **System** is `ModuleMateFinder` and the **Actor** is the `user`, unless specified otherwise)
 <br/><br/>